-The inner hexagon, representing the \coloredhexagon{$\text{ }$}{drawio_styles_yellow_fill}{drawio_styles_yellow_border} \emph{core}, implements the business logic governing the auditing workflow.
-Specifically, it orchestrates the execution of the program through the four main ZKP steps of an internal state machine \coloredcircle{8}{drawio_red}{white}: \emph{setup}, \emph{key exchange}, \emph{proof}, and \emph{verification}.
-This is achieved by implementing the orchestrator with an \textsc{Orchestrated Saga Pattern}~\cite{richardson_microservices_2018} and a \textsc{State Pattern}~\cite{gamma1995design}, where for every step, a set of pre and post conditions are checked, to verify whether the input and output artifacts have been correctly uploaded or generated in the artifact storage~\coloredcircle{6}{drawio_red}{white} and that the steps are executed in the correct order.
-In this context, every running audit workflow is represented by an \texttt{Audit}, the incarnation of the \texttt{Saga} just mentioned.
-While the implementations and use cases vary considerably, the four steps are the foundational common components in every non-interactive ZKP protocol.
-Therefore, we abstracted these steps within the business logic, and we made the key-exchange step explicit: despite its conventional inclusion in the setup phase, we believe this separation is more suitable within a service-oriented context, in light of the asynchronous nature of the auditing workflow.
-Each of these steps is defined by a set of scripts, and each of them ingests and produces artifacts.
-The scripts and the pre- and post-conditions are defined in the above-mentioned configuration file.
+The inner hexagon, the \coloredhexagon{$\text{ }$}{drawio_styles_yellow_fill}{drawio_styles_yellow_border} \emph{core}, implements the business logic governing the auditing workflow.
+It orchestrates the program through four ZKP steps of an internal state machine \coloredcircle{8}{drawio_red}{white}: \emph{setup}, \emph{key exchange}, \emph{proof}, and \emph{verification}.
+The orchestrator combines an \textsc{Orchestrated Saga Pattern}~\cite{richardson_microservices_2018} with a \textsc{State Pattern}~\cite{gamma1995design}: each step checks a set of pre- and post-conditions to verify that input and output artifacts were correctly uploaded or generated in the artifact storage~\coloredcircle{6}{drawio_red}{white} and that the steps execute in order.
+Every running audit workflow is an \texttt{Audit} instance, i.e., a Saga.
+Implementations and use cases vary, but the four steps are the common components in every non-interactive ZKP protocol.
+We abstracted these steps within the business logic and made the key-exchange step explicit: although it is conventionally folded into setup, separating it fits better in a service-oriented context, given the asynchronous nature of the auditing workflow.
+Each step is defined by a set of scripts that ingest and produce artifacts.